Cybersecurity Incident: Your Questions

 Last updated on

-Note: This page is being actively updated to reflect latest information.
-This page was first published on 17 December, 2025, and was updated on 19 December, 22 December, 6 January and 19 January.
+This page is being actively updated to reflect latest information.
+This page was first published on 17 December, 2025, and was updated on 19 December, 22 December, 6 January, 19 January and 29 April.

 Q. What happened?